pionxzh/wakaru/packages/unminify/README.md

 # @unminify-kit/unminify

 If you have been working with minified code, you may have noticed that it is not very readable.
 This is where these transformations come in.
 They are a set of functions that can be used to modify the code in a way that makes it more readable.
-The transformations are not limited to just minified code, they can be used to modify any code.

 - [@unminify-kit/unminify](#unminify-kitunminify)
     - [`lebab`](#lebab)